Jiaxi-Wu-Dev/studynotes/Salesforce-Weekly-Standups.md

     Profile
     Role (optional)

+The username must be formatted like an email address and must be unique across all Salesforce organizations.
+It can be the user's email address, so long as it is unique.

 To view and manage the users in your organization, from **Setup**, enter Users in the Quick Find box, then select Users.
 The user list shows all the users in your organization.
 From the list, you can:

     Create one or more users.